Enjoy an exciting four nights on the stunning Snaefellsnes Peninsula watching orca by day and the northern lights by night.

-Day4: Whale watching excursion by boat, and visit to village of Stykkisholmur
+Day4: Whale watching excursion by boat & visit to village of Stykkisholmur

 The morning is dedicated to another whale watching excursion by boat.
-After lunch enjoy some free time to relax at the hotel, take a short hike around the local area or join an optional excursion by superjeep.
+After lunch enjoy some free time to relax at the hotel or take a short hike around the local area.

 You should note: This group tour is operated in conjunction with our friends at Discover the World.
-This itinerary is based around the times of the afternoon Icelandair flight between London Heathrow and Keflavik.
-Other flight options are available from the UK but may involve a short wait upon arrival in Iceland or require extra nights to be added in Iceland before and/or after the tour.
+This itinerary is based around the times of the afternoon Icelandair flight between London Heathrow and Keflavik (flights are not included in the cost of your holiday however we will be happy to arrange these for you, please ask your sales consultant for further details).

 Group size: 25